BTW-Community/Slightly_Better_Terrible_Tools/README.md

 **Bare Hands and Non-Tools**:
 - Slight speed boost on log harvesting
+- Slight speed boost on destroying loose dirt, sand, and gravel blocks/slabs
+  - (in that order, most to least boost)

 **Pointy Stick**
 - Slight speed boost on log and stone harvesting